LeeAnnEditor/o365hq/blog/Microsoft Search.md

 ![](https://o365hq.com/images/677.png)

-Microsoft has improved search to achieve better results across work and life.
-Great results start with a great place to start your search, and *Bing* delivers a stunning high definition image daily.
+Microsoft has improved Search to achieve better results across work and life.
+Great results start with a great place to start your search, and *Bing* delivers a stunning, high-definition image daily.
 The Bing home page is also a high-performance page optimized for use as a blank start page.

-Microsoft has embedded a Bing homepage quiz hotspot into the image to help consumers learn about the image context in detail -- there is a hidden multiple choice question based upon the image of the day in the bottom right.
+Microsoft has embedded a Bing homepage quiz hotspot into the image to help consumers learn about the image context in detail -- there is a hidden multiple-choice question based upon the image of the day on the bottom right of the screen.

-Answering the question opens a relevant search results page where you can find if your answer was correct and explore related content for a deeper understanding.
+Answering the question opens a relevant search results page where you can find out if your answer was correct and explore related content for a deeper understanding.
 Bing also provides quick access to recent homepage images, and interesting facts related to this day in history.

 ![](https://o365hq.com/images/678.png)

-Microsoft Search is a new search experience that retrieves information from a school, or organization like files and company data and displays them in a single unified experience.
+Microsoft Search is a new search experience that retrieves information from a school or organization, like files and company data, and displays them in a single, unified experience.

 Microsoft Search understands your intent and the kind of information you are likely looking for by integration with the *Microsoft Graph*.
 It